isaacnmm/pestpolicy-hugo2XX/content/posts/2025-05-19-best-running-shoes-for-toe-runners.markdown

 ### [4.
 New Balance Men's Minimus 10 V1 Trail Running Shoe](https://www.amazon.com/dp/B07BL2N36T/?tag=p-policy-20)
 New Balance 10 V1 finds a spot in the best running shoes for toe runners because of its close to the ground contact, support, comfort, stability, and traction.

-The New Balance 10 V1 features Vibram outsole that provides close ground contact enabling the runner stability to control their movements during running.
+The New Balance 10 V1 features Vibram outsoleÂ that provides close ground contact enabling the runner stability to control their movements during running.
 The outsole also has flex grooves that enhance the shoes flexibility while ensuring excellent grip on various surfaces.

 In the midsole unit of NB 10 V1, theres an Acteva foam, which is a lightweight material that provides needed platform compression.
 Thus, facilitates high responsiveness and comfortable running experience.